dagyepong/workspace/mkdocs/docs/index.md

 # Welcome to Linuxpad Docs🧩

 Welcome to the official documentation hub for Linuxpad, your go-to resource for all things related to self-hosting, Docker, and tech tutorials as featured on the the site.
-Our documentation aims to be a practical companion to the video content, offering detailed guides, configuration files, and more.
+Our documentation aims to be a practical companion to the web content, offering detailed guides, configuration files, and more.

 ## What You'll Find Here🧩